Master’s vs PhD Salary for Applied Behavior ABA Therapist

 Job Outlook

-The Bureau of Labor Statistics states the employment of all psychologists, including applied behavior analysis specialists, will rise by 14% from 2016 to 2026.
-This rate is faster than average for all occupations.
-Also, employment for clinical, counseling and school psychologists will grow by 14% from 2016 to 2026.
+The Bureau of Labor Statistics reports the employment of all psychologists, including applied behavior analysis specialists, will rise by 7% between 2023 and 2033.
+This rate is faster than average for all occupations of just 4%.
 It is anticipated more demand for psychological services in hospitals, schools and mental health centers will drive demand, and this applies to applied behavior analysis jobs, as well.
-(BLS.gov).

 More Demand for Psychologists Reflects Increasing Healthcare Job Trend

 The reason we are seeing more need for applied behavior analysis-trained psychologists is in part because of the greater need for all healthcare services in the United States.
-It is anticipated by the Bureau of Labor Statistics there will be a major rise in healthcare jobs – 18% through 2026.
-At least 2 million new jobs will be added, and there should be plenty available for professionals with an advanced degree in applied behavior analysis.
-(BLS.gov).
+According to the BLS, employment in all healthcare and social assistance occupations will rise by 10% between 2023 and 2033, much faster than average.
+In this time, 2.3 million new jobs will be added, and there should be plenty available for professionals with an advanced degree in applied behavior analysis

 Conclusion